General Health Screening and OFA Procedure Questions

 The examining ophthalmologist will also forward a copy of the exam to the OFA; however, this is for a different purpose.
 This information is only used in aggregate for statistical gathering purposes to monitor breed specific trends and susceptibility and will not result in OFA certification.

-The OFA maintains two separate cardiac clearance databases, the Basic Cardiac Database and the Advanced Cardiac Database (implemented April 2016).
+The OFA maintains two separate cardiac clearance databases, the Basic Cardiac Database and the Advanced Cardiac Database.
 The Basic Cardiac Database will only clear for congenital disease, and may be performed by any licensed veterinarian.
 The Advanced Cardiac Database results in a two-tiered clearance – one for congenital disease, and a second for adult onset disease.
-Advanced Cardiac MUST include an echo, and may only be performed by boarded veterinary cardiologists with Diplomate status in either the ACVIM or ECVIM.
+Advanced Cardiac exams may only be performed by boarded veterinary cardiologists with Diplomate status in either the ACVIM or ECVIM.
 Adult onset clearances are only valid for one year.
 The minimum age for certification in either cardiac database is 12 months.
 For OFA certification, send the completed application form along with the service fee to the OFA.
 The Basic Cardiac Database application form can be downloaded here.
 The Advanced Cardiac Database application form cannot be downloaded as it is a triplicate form.
 The examining cardiologist will have copies of the application form available at the time of the exam.

-The OFA recommends the advanced training of a specialist or cardiologist, but does not require it for the Basic Cardiac Database.
+The OFA recommends the advanced training of a specialist or cardiologist, but does not require it for the Congenital Cardiac Database.
 The OFA number issued to normal dogs will clearly indicate the examiner’s level of expertise with the following designations: P (practitioner), S (specialist), or C (cardiologist).
-For the Advanced Cardiac Database, the exam MUST include and echo and MUST be performed by a boarded veterinary cardiologist with diplomate status in either the ACVIM or the ECVIM.
+For the new Advanced Cardiac Database implemented in April of 2016, the exam MUST be performed by a boarded veterinary cardiologist with diplomate status in either the ACVIM or the ECVIM.

 No. To register DNA test results, the OFA must have a database established for the specific test, and if so, the test must be specific to the breed, and the test must be done at an approved lab.
 Click here for a matrix of accepted tests and specific labs.